Let's communicate with our environment

 about me

-As pIant mechanic and engineer I am passionate about Physical Computing, Data Analysis, and Technical Optimization.
+As engineer with hands-on vocational training and university degree, I am passionate about Physical Computing, Data Analysis, and Technical Optimization.

 Under the motto “Measure – Analyze – Optimize”, I develop systems that capture, evaluate, and intelligently process physical quantities – from sensor data and control systems to efficient, data-driven solutions.